scalamolecule/molecule-web/docs/database/query/filterAttr.md

   ("Salah", 5, "Galactico", 4, 5000000),
 )
 ```
-Now we can ask questions across namespaces like "which players of what teams scored enough goals to get a bonus?"
+Now we can ask questions across related entities like "which players of what teams scored enough goals to get a bonus?"
 ```scala
 Player.name.goals.>=(Team.goalsToBonus_)
   .Team.name.goalsToBonus.bonus.query.get ==> List(